hyperledger-gerrit-archive/fabric-test/tools/Testviewer/README.md

 ### Ports

+If you are using Docker locally, make sure `LOCAL = true` in `Testviewer/config.ts`.

 By default, the application will run on localhost:4200, and the server will run on localhost:3000.
 Port numbers can be edited on `docker-compose.yaml`.

+## Running Testviewer On a Kubernetes Cluster

+Make sure your IBM Cloud CLI and Kubernetes CLI are set up. `k8fabricreport.yaml` is included in the Testviewer directory.

+### Deployment

+Set `LOCAL = False` in `Testviewer/config.ts` and change K8_IP and K8_PORT as necessary.

+Run `kubectl create -f Testviewer/k8fabricreport.yaml`